 From paradise I did the W in reverse, taking the ferry over to Lodge Paine Grande and beginning by hiking up to Camp grey.
 My post here details the route and how I did it with tips, it’s a no nonsense no fluff post.

 Like a pig in shit is how I would describe myself here.
 Waking with the routine of lighting a stove, putting the coffee on and eating as much sweets, cereal and carbs as I could fit in because I couldn’t physically carry or eat as much as what I was burning whilst hiking.
 Is how life should be.

-- Read my SUPER useful post here on how to trek Patagonia
+- Browse my useful post on how to trek Patagonia

 - Trust me and stay at Camp Pehoe before hand and let me know if you find it paradise too

 - Climb condor point for views that blow your mind

 - Do the W in reverse and go against the grain of people